adrw/docker-cs350-os161/README.md

-os161 Environment for CS350 University of Waterloo
----

-Why this os161 image?
----
+Build-Test Script and Docker Image for CS350
+===
-- You're enrolled in CS350 Operating Systems at UW and want to code on your own machine
+- You're taking CS350 Operating Systems at UW
+- You want to be able to build os161 on your own machine
-- 16% smaller than other os161 images on Docker Hub (1.18GB vs 1.4GB installed, 406MB vs 454MB compressed)
+  - The Docker image here is 24% smaller than other os161 images on Docker Hub (1.12GB vs 1.4GB installed, 345MB vs 454MB compressed)
-- Included helper files installed with `bootstrap.sh` make build and compile easy
+- You want a build script that has awesome testing features (loops, logging, test aliases) included
-- Common `build-and-run-kernel.sh` script that works on both UW servers and in Docker container
+  - The `build-test.sh` script here works on both UW servers and with Docker on your own computer

 Install
 ---